dewdmadbro/cs-blockdewd/README.md

         cd cs-blockdewd
         nano config.yaml

- Once done with config you will need to make cs-blockdewd.sh executable and then run install
+ Once done with config you will need to make blockdewd.sh executable and then run install

-        chmod +x cs-blockdewd.sh
+        chmod +x blockdewd.sh
-        sudo ./cs-blockdewd.sh install
+        sudo ./blockdewd.sh install

  During installation it will check for yq & grepcidr and install if needed\
  Also the systemd service and timer will be generated\